 Neck Strain Overview

 Neck strain is injury to the muscles and tendons that support and move the head and neck.
-The neck is susceptible to injury because it is capable of extensive range of motion and is therefore less stable that many other body areas.
+The neck is susceptible to injury because it is capable of extensive range of motion.
+It is, as a result, less stable that many other body areas.
+In addition, the neck muscles are affected by the motion of nearly all other areas of the body.

 The neck contains many vital anatomic structures, the most critical being the airway (breathing tube), the spinal cord, and the blood vessels that supply the brain.
-Neck strain injuries do not typically involve serious injury to any of these vital structures and also are not typically associated with fractures or dislocations of any of the bones of the cervical spine.
+Neck strain injuries do not typically involve serious injury to any of these vital structures.
+Neck strain is also not usually associated with fractures or dislocations of any of the bones of the cervical spine, but injury to all of these tissues can occur with the most severe trauma.

 Injuries of tissues that contract and move, such as muscles and tendons, are termed strains.
 Similar injuries to nonmoving structures, such as ligaments, joint capsules, nerves, bursae, blood vessels, and cartilage, are termed sprains.
 Both strains and sprains of the neck may involve tears to ligaments covering the cervical vertebrae of the spine, the many muscles of the neck (which move the head), and many other associated structures.
 They may also result in injury to cervical nerves caused by stretching or compression.

 The neck is an area where stability has been sacrificed for mobility, making it particularly vulnerable to injury.
-Because you can be injured in a number of different ways, a detailed medical and job history (including an analysis of work activity) is often needed to fully evaluate a neck injury.
-It also helps to predict how long your recovery will take and what your prognosis will be following an injury.
+Because one can be injured in a number of different ways, a detailed medical and job history (including an analysis of work activity) is often needed to fully evaluate a neck injury.
+It also helps to predict how long one's recovery will take and what the prognosis will be following an injury.

 Must Read Articles Related to Neck Strain